hedyhli/adventofcode/README.md

 - fetching puzzle description - https://github.com/scarvalhojr/aoc-cli
 - fetching input and submitting (for python) - https://pypi.org/project/advent-of-code-data/

-planning on rolling my own local package (for all langs!! why not :P) in the near future, which covers both of their functionalities

 **do I have a neat script or templates which I use to create new directory structures?**